TylerJDev/my-portfolio/content/blog/when-role-button-is-not-enough.md

 ## What is not enough?

-When utilizing role=”button”, you need to ensure that the element is tabbable.
+When utilizing `role=”button”`, you need to ensure that the element is tabbable.
 Though, that is only if the element isn’t already natively tabbable.
-For example, an anchor element <a> is natively tabbable if there is a valid `href` attribute attached.
+For example, an anchor element `<a>` is natively tabbable if there is a valid `href` attribute attached.

 Imagine the following scenario, where a user needs to utilize the search button, but it’s a div: